Prof. Jonathan Shewchuk

 The Soda labs are open from 7:00 am to 6:30 pm Monday through Friday.
 Outside these hours (and on weekends and holidays), the doors to the building and the elevators are locked, and you will need a keycard to enter.
 If you are a Berkeley student, your student ID card serves as a keycard, but you must apply to have it enabled at 387 Soda or 391 Cory.
 If you are a concurrent enrollment student, you must pay $20 for a keycard ($5 non-refundable fee + $15 refundable deposit).

 In addition to exams, there are three types of assignments: homeworks, labs, and projects.
 Homeworks (roughly one per week) are short programs.
 Homeworks must be done individually.
-They are due before lecture on Fridays, and will be graded by one of the class readers.
+They are due before lecture on Wednesdays, and will be graded by one of the class readers.
 Homeworks are worth a total of 20 points out of the 200, and each homework is equally weighted.
 Your worst homework grade will be dropped.
 For example, if there are 11 homeworks during the semester, each of the 10 best is worth 2 points of your final grade.

 Labs are short programming assignments that must be done during your scheduled lab period.
 Labs are done in teams of two.
 Grading of labs is done by having certain steps checked off by your TA or a lab assistant.
 Labs are worth 10 points of your final grade, and each lab is equally weighted.
 Since I expect some of you to have conflicts during the semester, we will drop your lowest two lab grades.